biesbjerg/FilterHabtm/README.md

 	public $actsAs = array(
 		'FilterHabtm.FilterHabtm',
-		'Containable' // If you do use containable it's very important to load it AFTER FilterHabtm );
+		'Containable' // If you use containable it's very important to load it AFTER FilterHabtm );

 }